 The wrecks lie in about 85 feet of water (my max depth was 86 feet).
 There is one big wreck with 2 other smaller wrecks nearby.
 You cannot penetrate the wrecks, just swim around them.

 We really didn't see a whole heck of alot of life on this dive.
-Unfortunately what we saw the most of was lionfish, an invasive species that is eating much of the life down there (I addressed this issue in one of my newsletters).
+Unfortunately what we saw the most of was lionfish, an invasive species that is eating much of the life down there.

 Probably the highlight of the dive as far as life goes was a big moray eel in the crow's nest part of the shipwreck.